dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 In addition, it maintains a counter called `active_` that tracks the number of tasks currently being processed.
 This counter is incremented whenever a task is acquired and decremented when processing of that task completes.
 As a result, the queue can automatically detect global completion, which occurs when there are neither pending tasks nor tasks in progress.
-Formally, the global termination condition is `tasks_.empty() and active_ == 0`.
+The global termination condition is therefore: `tasks_.empty() and active_ == 0`.

-Both the queue and the counter are protected by a `std::mutex`, while a `std::condition_variable` is used to block worker threads whenever no work is available, and to wake them up when new tasks are added or when global completion is detected.
+Both the queue and the counter are protected by a `std::mutex`, while a `std::condition_variable` is used to block worker threads whenever no work is available and to wake them up when new tasks are added or when global completion is detected.

 <div class="dgv-note">It is important to note that an empty <code>tasks_</code> queue does not